 Atlas of Environmental Justice (EJAtlas) Data Use Policy

-However, we are happy to discuss academic or activist research collaborations on the basis of the following guiding principles.
+However, we are happy to discuss academic or activist research collaborations which involve the analysis of a large sample of, or the entire dataset, on the basis of the following guiding principles.

 Data Use Guidelines